The Science Behind Intermittent Fasting and Health Benefits

 The Science Behind Intermittent Fasting

-Intermittent fasting makes the body change its metabolism to enhance fat metabolization together with cellular recovery and proper hormone control
+Intermittent fasting prompts the body to adjust its metabolism promoting fat metabolism alongside cellular recovery and proper hormone regulation

-The body becomes more receptive to releasing fatty tissue for energy due to reduced insulin amounts during fasting periods.
-Research proves that fasting periods enhance insulin sensitivity thereby decreasing vulnerable factors towards type 2 diabetes development.
+The body becomes more receptive to releasing fatty tissue for energy due to reduced insulin levels during fasting periods.
+Research proves that fasting periods enhance insulin sensitivity, thereby decreasing vulnerable factors towards type 2 diabetes development.

 Officers of autophagy begin in fasting because cells execute this essential self-degradative process to remove and reuse damaged cells.
 Cellular procedures activated during fasting contribute to disease prevention including cancer and Alzheimer’s developments.